Veteran actors share gratitude for Oscar nominations

 Simmons and Arquette joined more than 200 nominees across all branches of the film industry at the annual power lunch hosted by the Academy of Motion Pictures Arts and Sciences, organizers of the glitzy Oscars ceremony on Feb.
 22, hosted by Neil Patrick Harris.

-Most of this year's 20 acting contenders are veterans of the film industry, who shared their appreciation at being recognized for Hollywood's top honor at later stages in their career.
+Most of this year's 20 acting contenders are veterans of the film industry, who shared their appreciation at being recognised for Hollywood's top honour at later stages in their career.

 "The word grateful, I'm just going to keep saying it," said best actor frontrunner Keaton, who at 63, earned his first Oscar nod for dark showbiz comedy "Birdman."